ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Getting started with IBM Cloud™ Databases Satellite
+# Getting started with IBM Cloud Databases for PostgreSQL enabled by IBM Cloud Satellite
 {: #getting-started}

 <!-- The title of your H1 should be Getting started with _service-name_, where _service-name_ is the non-trademarked short version conref. -->